TobleMiner/sturmflut/README.md

 ** IMPORTANT **

 This version of sturmflut uses the sendfile syscall to achieve very high speeds but many pixelflut implementations are flawed and do not work well with sendfile.
 Please check out the [slowwrite](https://github.com/TobleMiner/sturmflut/tree/slowwrite) branch if you are experiencing issues.
+If you are searching for a nice pixelflut server check out [shoreline](https://github.com/TobleMiner/shoreline) a super fast pixelflut server written in C.

 # Compiling